Stelusno/project-4/README.md

 # The Melting Pot!
 # Introduction
 ### The Melting Pot is an innovative restaurant app designed to offer a diverse range of food options and a delightful culinary experience for individuals with a sophisticated palate.
+### At the home page use "admin123" username and press enter to access admin functionality.
+You can type any chaaracter and press enter to access regular user functionality.

 # Hosted App
 ### To explore the hosted app, visit: https://themelting-pot.onrender.com